Georgia Groome: Career

 Groome made her acting debut in the 2001 TV film, A Fish Out of Water.
 She subsequently played an orphan in an episode of the short-lived TV series, Dangerville.

 When Groome was 14, she was cast in her first feature film role in the British independent film London to Brighton in 2006, playing an 11-year-old runaway.
 That year, she was also one of the eight young adventurers on Serious Amazon for CBBC.
 In 2007, Groome had a role in Elaine Wickham's short, My Mother.

 In 2008, Groome had a minor role in the comedy-horror The Cottage.
 Her breakthrough role was as 14-year-old, boyfriend-searching Georgia Nicolson alongside Aaron Johnson in the 2008 film Angus, Thongs and Perfect Snogging, for which she won the award for Best Child Actor at the Buster International Children's Film Festival.
 She also had a minor role in horror film The Disappeared.

 In 2009, she made her stage debut in Tusk Tusk, a new play by Polly Stenham at the Royal Court Theatre in London.
 The same year, she appeared in the short Leaving Eva and an episode of The Bill.
 In 2010, Groome appeared in an episode of British television detective drama Lewis, as well as the short Silent Things.

 In 2011, Groome starred in two shorts, The True Meaning of Love and Six Degrees.
 She also appeared in Susan Jacobson's The Holding and had a lead role in The Great Ghost Rescue, a film adaptation of Eva Ibbotson's book of the same name.

 She appeared alongside Stephen Dillane in Papadopoulos & Sons, in which she played snobby fashion victim Katie.
 The film was released in the UK through Cineworld on 5 April 2013.

 Personal life

 Groome has been in a relationship with actor Rupert Grint since 2011.
-They have two daughters, born in May 2020 and April 2025.
+They have two daughters.